-A lot of the mortgage and home buying advice you see online is geared toward average buyers in average or lower-priced housing markets.
-You can safely take what these articles say about smaller mortgages ($200,000 or $300,000) and multiply by two or three times to understand the impact on higher loan balance mortgages and loans in area’s such as Los Angeles and Orange counties.
+A lot of the mortgage and home-buying advice you see online is geared toward average buyers in average or lower-priced housing markets.
+You can safely take what these articles say about smaller mortgages ($200,000 or $300,000) and multiply them by two or three times to understand the impact on higher loan balance mortgages and loans in areas such as Los Angeles and Orange counties.

 How much could half a percentage point increase on a 30-year fixed-rate cost me?

 Think again.
-A 30-year fixed rate mortgage breaks down into 360 payments.
+A 30-year fixed-rate mortgage breaks down into 360 payments.
 Multiply $82 by 360.
-Just two-tenths of a percentage point increase in mortgage interest will cost you $29,520 over the life of your 30-year fixed rate mortgage.
+Just a two-tenths of a percentage point increase in mortgage interest will cost you $29,520 over the life of your 30-year fixed-rate mortgage.

 What should I do if mortgage interest rates go up?